-The vision behind the £315m Inverness & Highland City-Region Deal is to position Inverness and the Highlands as a region of digital opportunity.
+The vision behind the £315m Inverness & Highland City-Region Deal was to position Inverness and the Highlands as a region of digital opportunity.
 This vision was turned into reality in March 2016 with the signing of the heads of terms agreement between the UK Government, Scottish Government and The Highland Council.
 This set out the broad areas where Government will commit investment of up to £188m which together with £127m of further investment by the Council and public partners will deliver a step change in digital connectivity, digital healthcare, skills, innovation and infrastructure.
-For more detailed information on Inverness and the wider Highland region please visit the Enterprising Highland website managed by The Highland Council.

-The University of the Highlands & Islands (UHI) is the UK’s leading integrated university with over 40,000 students and a curriculum portfolio ranging from further education to post graduate level.
+The University of the Highlands & Islands (UHI) is the UK’s leading integrated university with over 40,000 students and a curriculum portfolio ranging from further education to post graduate level, in addition to complementary research, consultancy and knowledge exchange activities.
 Based in the Highlands & Islands of Scotland, this distinctive partnership of 13 colleges and research institutions is locally based but with national and international reach, as part of a regional university structure.
-Inverness College UHI is one of the university’s larger constituent partners and is located at the new £100m Inverness Campus, only 8-miles from Inverness Airport Business Park.
-The Scottish Government has described Inverness Campus as one of the most important developments in Scotland.
-The ambitious development is set to become a nationally and internationally significant location for education and research, delivering a high quality environment for learning, innovation, collaboration and commerce.
-The Campus will attract leading academics, professionals and students to the city and surrounding area, and is expected to generate up to 6,000 jobs over the next 30 years.